ansible/workshops/exercises/ansible_smart_mgmt/4-setupinsights/README.md

 **Summary**<br>
 - Insights is a hosted service on console.redhat.com.
 In order to access this service you need a Red Hat Portal Account
-- Since accounts are associated with subscriptions sharing an account widely could cause a lost of control of the account and subscription consumption
+- Since accounts are associated with subscriptions, sharing an account widely could cause a lost of control of the account and subscription consumption
-- Therefore this exercise will require the use of a the users portal account and will require 2 RHEL Subscriptions
+- Therefore this exercise will require the use of a users portal account and will require 2 RHEL Subscriptions

 Ok, let's get started...